Noko Matlou: Club career

+CP Cacereño Femenino

+In August 2024, she signed a 1-year contract with Primera Federación side CP Cacereño Femenino.

-International
+International career

 Matlou made her debut for South Africa women's national football team ("Banyana Banyana") in December 2006.
 In September 2009, Matlou was subjected to a gender "inspection" by a referee in the presence of the opposition captain, before South Africa's match against Ghana at Caledonian Stadium, Pretoria.
 She was allowed to play in the match after being confirmed as female.

 Matlou came to prominence within the national team by scoring six goals at the 2008 African Women's Championship.
 She has been selected for the squads for a variety of tournaments, including at the 2012 Summer Olympics in London, United Kingdom.
 In 2014, South Africa's coach Vera Pauw deployed Matlou—previously a striker, as a defender.